lbrclbrc/my_coin/whitepaper_draft.md

   - Use SK on the PASTA curve to compute the public key PK;
   - The address is defined as:
     - Apply Poseidon hash once more to the public key PK to obtain `address`;
-    - This `address` is the one that is publicly used on chain when requesting to upgrade some new account to `color = 1`.
+    - This `address` is the account key that is publicly visible on chain once the upgrade to `color = 1` is finalized.

 Thus, starting from the same `master_seed`, a given `token` uniquely determines a chain: